jmf-nyu/miap_diglit/docs/passwd.md

 $ `passwd [options] [userid]`

-Note: If you do not specify a directory path, running `ls` will show you the contents of the current directory you are in within your terminal window, i.e., your current working directory.
+Note: If you do not specify a userid in your command prompt, running `passwd` will change your (the current user's) password.
+It will prompt a new password to be typed and retyped.

 ## Possible Flags